-Although email is a valuable tool, it is also a unique genre of writing that can create some challenges writers.
-Email can be used to: contact friends, communicate with professors or bosses, ask questions, and apply for jobs, internships, and scholarships amongst many other uses.
-Your email should consider purpose, style, delivery, and audience.
-This handout is designed to help you navigate the different kinds of emails you might send and the elements that compose them in order to most effectively achieve your purposes.
+Email writing is a unique genre that can create some challenges for writers.
+Your email should consider purpose, style, delivery, and audience carefully in order to be as effective as possible.
+This handout is designed to help you navigate the different kinds of emails you might send and the elements that compose them.